network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 to the maximum.
 We can achieve this by continuously adding HTTP sessions to the pool of connections in a 1-second interval.
 This will ensure that we quickly reach capacity and full buffer occupancy.
-We need to continuously measure goodput and responsiveness and as soon as we detect stability for both metrics we can ensure that the full working conditions have been reached.
+First, the algorithm reaches stability for the goodput.
+Once goodput stability has been achieved, responsiveness probes are being transmitted until responsiveness stability is reached.

+We consider both, goodput and responsiveness to be stable, when the standard deviation of the past 4 moving averages is within 5% of the last of the moving averages.

 The following algorithm reaches working conditions of a network by using HTTP/2 upload (POST) or download (GET) requests of infinitely large